lgtm-migrator/http-status-check/README.md

 ## Overview

-http-status-check is a tool that monitors the http endpoints in a kubernetes cluster.
+`http-status-check` is a tool that monitors the status of HTTP GET endpoints.

-The tool can be used to monitor the HTTP endpoints of a service.
+The tool can be used to monitor the HTTP endpoints of a service in an Kubernetes cluster.
 It check if the service endpoints responds with an HTTP status 200 OK.
-Please note that this tool only supports an in-cluster deployment.
-The tool can be deployed in the following ways:

-* As a Kubernetes Job accessing services in the same cluster authorized using RBAC
+* As a Kubernetes Job accessing services in a Kubernetes cluster
+* As a standalone binary to check HTTP endpoints availability

 ## Getting Started

-> Please note that this tool doesn't monitor services from outside of
-> the cluster since endpoint IPs won't be reachable.

 ### Installation